Eartha Kitt: Career peaks

 In 1950, Orson Welles gave Kitt her first starring role as Helen of Troy in his staging of Dr. Faustus.
 Two years later, Kitt was cast in the revue New Faces of 1952, introducing "Monotonous" and "Bal, Petit Bal", two songs with which she is still identified.
 In 1954, 20th Century-Fox distributed an independently filmed version of the revue entitled New Faces, in which Kitt performed "Monotonous", "Uska Dara", "C'est si bon", and "Santa Baby".
 Though it is often alleged that Welles and Kitt had an affair during her 1957 run in Shinbone Alley, Kitt categorically denied this in a June 2001 interview with George Wayne of Vanity Fair.
 "I never had sex with Orson Welles," Kitt told Vanity Fair: "It was a working situation and nothing else."
 Her other films in the 1950s included The Mark of the Hawk (1957), St. Louis Blues (1958) and Anna Lucasta (1958).

 Throughout the rest of the 1950s and early 1960s, Kitt recorded; worked in film, television, and nightclubs; and returned to the Broadway stage, in Mrs. Patterson (during the 1954–1955 season), Shinbone Alley (in 1957), and the short-lived Jolly's Progress (in 1959).
 In 1964, Kitt helped open the Circle Star Theater in San Carlos, California.
 In the late 1960s, Batman featured Kitt as Catwoman after Julie Newmar had left the show in 1967.
 She appeared in a 1967 Mission: Impossible episode "The Traitor", as Tina Mara, a contortionist.

 In 1956, Kitt published an autobiography called Thursday's Child, which would later serve as inspiration for the name of the 1999 David Bowie song "Thursday's Child".

+The Royal Variety Performance in the London Palladium on 29th October 1962 featured Kitt singing solo, but also appearing in a skit with Harry Secombe.
+The review of the event in the Illustrated London News described them as "perhaps the two outstanding performers of the evening.

+In 1963, Kitt traveled to the Philippines for a concert at the Araneta Coliseum, where she learned the song phonetically entitled "Waray-Waray," which she included in her repertoire and later appeared in her live album.